Kishore-1R/ECE285-Diffusion-Models/README.md

-# Image Inpainting with RePaint and DDIM
+# Magic Eraser: Image Inpainting with RePaint and DDIM

 This project implements image inpainting using diffusion models, offering both RePaint's DDPM sampling and accelerated DDIM sampling.
 We build upon the guided-diffusion framework and integrate SAM (Segment Anything Model) for interactive mask generation, creating a powerful and user-friendly inpainting solution.